zevweiss/enthrall/README.md

 ### Security

-Because `enthrall` does all its network communication over SSH, its traffic (keystrokes, mouse movements, clipboard contents) should be as secure as you have SSH configured to be.  `enthrall` checks that the config file is owned by the user running it and is not writable by any other user.
+Because `enthrall` does all its network communication over SSH, its traffic (keystrokes, mouse clicks and motion, clipboard contents) should be as secure as you have SSH configured to be.  `enthrall` checks that its config file is owned by the user running it and is not writable by any other user.

 ### Notes/Limitations/Known Issues

- - Currently only supports OSX as a remote (X11 should work as a master or remote on Linux or FreeBSD).
+ - Mac OS X is currently only supported as a remote (X11 should work as a master or remote on Linux or FreeBSD).

- - OSX remotes with multiple screens don't currently work.
+ - OS X remotes with multiple screens don't currently work.

+ - When using `switch-indicator = dim-inactive`, inactive OS X remotes will sometimes (for reasons currently unknown) spontaneously reset themselves to full brightness.

+ - Having windows of certain applications (Chrome or virt-manager for example) at screen edges may inhibit `enthrall`'s detection of the mouse pointer reaching those edges, disrupting mouse-switch fuctionality.

  - X11 selection (a.k.a. "clipboard", colloquially) management is
    somewhat incomplete; very large copy/paste operations (tens of